 Entrant FAQs

 Pre-judging takes place during scrutineering.
-Simply let our officials know that you would like your car judged and they will direct you to the right area.
+Let event officials know you would like your vehicle judged and they will direct you to the appropriate area.

-Unveils at Summernats generally book out up to two years in advance.
-To apply, complete an expression of interest form HERE
+Unveils at Summernats typically book out up to two years in advance.
+To apply, complete the expression of interest form HERE

 Yes.
 All passengers must hold a valid Summernats ticket, as the City Cruise begins inside the venue.

 No. Skid Row is free for all approved Summernats entrants.
-You just need to be an approved entrant to take part and must follow the guidance of officials.
+You simply need to be an approved entrant to take part and must follow the directions of event officials.

-No. You must be seated in an engineered seat within the vehicle and wear a seatbelt.
+No. You must be seated in an engineered seat within the vehicle and wear a seatbelt at all times.

 Burnout competitors must meet the following minimum requirements: